section-engineering-education/engineering-education/articles/introduction-web-assembly-continued/index.md

 ### Adding WebAssembly

-Now that the app can support Webassembly, we need to install our Wasm module as a local dependency.
-To do so, we need to copy the content of the  `pkg` folder from the RustWasm library into a new folder called `external` at the root level of our react application.
+Now that the app can support WebAssembly, we need to install our Wasm module as a local dependency.
+To do so, we need to copy the content of the `pkg` folder from the RustWasm library into a new folder called `external` at the root level of our React application.

 Next, we add the Wasm module to the app's `package.json` and install it with `npm install`.